day8/re-frame/docs/clojurescript.md

   - `#!clj 1` evaluates to  `#!clj 1`
   - `#!clj (inc 10)` is a list and we evaluate it as a function call: (1) evaluate the elements (2) perform the function call
   - with all three elements evaluated, the function is called with the two actual arguments of `#!clj 1` and `#!clj 11`
   - the return value from the function call is `#!clj 12`
-  - the evaluation of this nested form is therefore `#!clj 12`
+  - which means the overall evaluation of this nested form is `#!clj 12`

 More: